 "When you lift the limits of your thinking, you expand the limits of your life.
 It's only when you can imagine a bigger life that you can ever hope to have one." - Gary Keller and Jay Papasan

-I've been maintaining this list since Fall 2017, but I only recently (September 2020), made it public.
+I've been maintaining this list since Fall 2017, and made it public in September 2020.
 It's served to continually expand my sense of what is possible.

 I hope this inspires you to make your own list and rethink what "impossible" really means.

 REMEMBER -> ALL LIMITATIONS ARE SELF-IMPOSED.
 You decide what is possible.

 Quoting Gary Keller and Jay Papasan's, The ONE Thing, "individuals with written goals were 39.5% more likely to succeed...
 Individuals who wrote their goals and sent progress reports to friends were 76.7% more likely to achieve them."